-Tired of listening to the news?
-Looking for fun things to do safely?
-Are you curious about what a whale watching experience is like?
+Are you curious about what a whale watching experience with Eagle Wing Tours is like?

-Of course, we’re always looking for whales on our tours—whether they’re killer whales, humpback whales, grey whales or minke whales.
-And we often find them!
-But there’s a lot more to see and hear in this big blue back yard we call the Salish Sea.
+Of course, we’re always looking for whales on our tours.
+They’re the animals everyone wants to see— whether they’re killer whales, humpback whales, grey whales or minke whales.
+And if they’re around, we’ll find them.
+But while we’re searching or travelling, there’s a lot more to see and hear in this big blue back yard we call the Salish Sea.

 Here are our top 10 reasons to go whale watching with us from Victoria.
 Some of them may surprise you!

 Sure, the whales tend to hog the spotlight.
 They’re so big and charismatic.
 But they don’t live in isolation.
 They share this spectacular inland sea with almost 3,500 species of mammals, birds, fish and invertebrates.
 No, we’re not going to show you all of them, although we would if we could!
 But seeing how everything is connected—from nesting seabirds and resting sea lions to frenzied bait balls and swirling kelp beds—helps us all appreciate the whales (and ourselves!) within the bigger ecological picture.

 Speaking of kelp beds, our guests frequently ask us about those long rubber hose-like thingies floating in clumps around rocky reefs.
 Bull kelp is amazing stuff.
 Above water, it looks like a crazy tangle of giant, golden-brown lasagna noodles swaying in the current.
 But underwater, it’s a thriving forest community, sheltering and nourishing hundreds of marine critters—from snails and crabs to seals and sea otters!
 How many forests have you seen that can grow up to a foot a day?